-Figure 5.2-5 - Final Radiated Emissions Plot for the 30 - 1000 MHz Band
+Figure 5.2-5 -Radiated Emissions Plot for the 30 - 1000 MHz Band in Receive Test Mode

 For this test, the DUT's transmitter was turned off.
-This test satisfied Industry Canada's receiver spurious emission requirements as well as FCC Part 15 Subpart B, Class B radiated emissions requirements for the DUT's digital circuitry.
+This test satisfied Industry Canada's receiver spurious emission requirement as well as FCC Part 15 Subpart B requirements for the DUT's digital circuitry.